-Georgia L. Stone, Esquire, became interested in a legal career when she shadowed a Delaware County attorney for one month as part of the Career Exploration program at Sun Valley High School.
+Georgia L. Stone, Esquire, became interested in a legal career when she shadowed a local Delaware County attorney as part of the Career Exploration program at Sun Valley High School.

 After high school, Georgia attended Messiah College, graduating magna cum laude, and attended law school at the Penn State University Dickinson School of Law, where she served as Research Editor of the Dickinson Law Review, was certified as a "Public Interest Advocate," was selected for membership in The Woolsack Society, and was awarded The Robert J. and Mary Ellen Landy Award, The Harry E. Kalodner Memorial Award, and the CALI award for excellence in Estate Planning and Wealth Transfer Transactions.